rcdavis/Chip8-Emulator/README.md

 # Chip8-Emulator
 A basic implementation of the Chip 8 emulator.

-## Third Party Libs
-- SFML
-- RapidJSON

-## Building
+## TODO / Wishlist

-Environment variables are used in order to build the project.
-Some of the defines:

-- Must define `SFML_DIR`
+- Ability to choose game to load
+- Display info for Chip8 internals while running
+- Super Chip capabilities
-- Must define `RAPIDJSON_DIR`
+- Debugger